Riccardo specialises in public law and judicial review, housing and homelessness, and planning law.

 - Davies v Hertfordshire CC [2018] 1 WLR 4609, CA – It is permissible to raise a defence to a claim for possession under s.11 Children Act 2004 notwithstanding the lack of a private law right to possession.

-- Watts v Stewart [2018] Ch 423, CA – The longstanding exclusion of almspersons from security of tenure fairly balances their interests against those of the charity, so that it does not give rise to unlawful discrimination within the meaning of art.14 ECHR.
+- Watts v Stewart [2018] Ch 423, CA – The longstanding exclusion of almspersons from security of tenure fairly balances their interests against those of the charity, so that it does not give rise to unlawful discrimination within the meaning of art.14.

-- Bucknall v Dacorum BC [2017] HLR 40, QB – It is a question of fact whether a person occupies accommodation “as a dwelling” following the authority’s acceptance of the main housing duty, within the meaning of s.193 Housing Act 1996.
+- Bucknall v Dacorum BC [2017] HLR 40, QB – It is a question of fact whether a person occupies accommodation “as a dwelling” following the authority’s acceptance of the main housing duty.

 - Trindade v Hackney LBC [2017] HLR 37, CA – To be unaware of a relevant fact, within the meaning of the intentional homelessness provisions in s.195 Housing Act 1996, an applicant must be unaware of a current fact, not some future possibility.